ihitrec/Owl_and_Hoot/README.md

 #### Categories

 - Filter
-The filter adds display none to the products not included in it and only shows the products whith the combined filter if both selected.
+The filter adds display none to the products not included in it and only shows the products with the combined filter if both selected.
 Clearing the filter removes all filters as intended.

 > Possible improvements: the filter should include more filtering options such as categories, price range and more.
 Under the filter headline, there should be all the selected filters as it was imagined in the wireframes.

 - Sorting
-Sorting should take all the products, rearange them according to the filter and show the new order.
+Sorting should take all the products, rearrange them according to the filter and show the new order.
 There is a bug for sorting while logged in as admin because I did not take the admin controls into consideration when making it.
 It has therefore been removed for admins which should not be too big of an issue.

 >  Possible improvements include more sorting options and making it screen reader accessible.